damiencarbery/quotes/quotes.md

 ---

-"Don’t try to be better than your competitors, try to be different." - Unknown
+"Don't try to be better than your competitors, try to be different." - Unknown

 ---